 PENALTY FOR DRIVING WITHOUT INSURANCE NEEDS TO BE ENFORCED

-Our car accident lawyers frequently get cases where there is no insurance for the vehicle that caused the accident.
+Our car accident lawyers frequently get cases where there is no insurance for the other vehicle that caused the accident.

 Driving without insurance is a misdemeanor in Minnesota.
 The statute that addresses this is Minn.Stat.
 Section 169.797.
 (There is also a separate law and penalty for not producing proof of insurance at the time requested by a police officer.)
 Penalties and fines are assessed for driving without insurance after your first and second offense, and increase dramatically after.
 Upon your third offense within 10 years, you could be found guilty of a gross misdemeanor, which means losing your driver’s license and registration for an entire year and spending up to 90 days in jail.
 Fines could go as high as $3,000 in Minnesota for driving uninsured.
 There is also a penalty to the owner for owning an uninsured vehicle even if someone else is driving it, and a separate penalty for the driver of an uninsured vehicle who does not own the car but knows that the car has no insurance.